 Promote the event in your monthly newsletter or send a single newsletter exclusively about the event.
 The newsletter is a direct marketing tool that will effectively promote and sell your event.

-When the event is relevant, for example an important hackathon or conference, send a press release to your media contacts.
+When the event is relevant, for example, an important hackathon or conference, send a press release to your media contacts.

-Last but not the least, make sure that the organiser, speakers, facilitators or artists taking part in the event are powerful, popular people.
+Last but not least, make sure that the organiser, speakers, facilitators or artists taking part in the event are powerful, popular people.
 Check how many followers they have on social media.

 During the event